ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 Feel more confident and less overwhelmed in day-to-day parenting

-You won’t be left guessing—we’ll work together.
+You’ll have clarity and support, not just trial and error.
 I also collaborate with teachers, school teams, and other providers when appropriate to support coordinated care, including support around IEPs and 504 Plans.

 Reduced Rate: A limited number of reduced-fee spots are available—please reach out to inquire.